tact-lang/tact/SECURITY.md

 Please do not make the source code needed to reproduce the vulnerability publicly available.

+## Disclaimer

+Please notice this is not a bug bounty policy.
+When a bug bounty with the Tact compiler in its scope is available, we will update this document with the link to it.

 ## PGP Key to Use If Reporting via Email

 To encrypt your email, use the following PGP key: